-We firstly evaluate the track seeking responses within the PZT stroke limit.
-Fig. 4 shows the result for $y_r = 0.5 \ \mu m$.
-We can see that the settling times under the proposed control and the conventional control are almost the same.
-This is because within the PZT stroke limit the PZT control loop dominates the DSA closed-loop system dynamics whatever the VCM control loop is tuned.
-However, when the seeking length is beyond the PZT stroke limit as shown in Fig. 5, the settling time under the proposed control is significantly reduced compared with the conventional control.
-The tests of other seeking lengths are also conducted and summarized in Table I for easy comparison.
-It is shown that the proposed control can further reduce the settling time by more than 14% for short-span seeking within 2 μ m and 5 μ m.
-However, the reduction ratio decreases for longspan seeking because the PZT stroke limit is slight relative to large seeking lengths.
+see that the settling times under the proposed control and the conventional control are almost the same.
+This is because within the PZT stroke limit, the PZT control loop dominates the DSA closed-loop system dynamics irrespective of the fact which VCM control loop is tuned.
+However, when the seeking length is beyond the PZT stroke limit as shown in Figs. 5 and 6, the settling time under the proposed control is significantly reduced compared with the conventional control.
+The tests of other seeking lengths are also conducted.
+All the results in terms of the settling time are summarized in Table I for easy comparison.